Hello Spring!

 ARIES SEASON

 If you want to make successful life style changes, I’d suggest starting after March 20th and take an advantage of the Aries season.
 Energetic Aries is ready to get you started on anything and move you through obstacles.
 It is just its nature!
 I usually get my energy back as nature is waking up.
 During Aries season, the weather starts warming up and we naturally want to move more and lose weight.
-It’s time to shed the accumulated fats and toxins from winter.
+It’s time to shed the accumulated fats and toxins from the winter.
 This can explain why so many people give up before March 21st.
 Just make sure you pace yourself.

 SUMMARY

 Simply put, work with nature instead of working against it!
-According to Astrology, we could be more successful starting your new endeavors during Aries seasons in March than early January.
+According to Astrology, we could be more successful starting new endeavors during Aries seasons in March than early January.
 The period from January to mid-March is cold.
 During this time, we tend to want to curl up by a fire place and engage in quiet activities like reading a book.
 I suggest to rejuvenate the body, mind and spirit.
 This is also a good time to do a spiritual practice.
 Begin with baby steps that lead to attainable goals for the rest of the year.
 Then start your activity that you dreamed up after March 21st, just make sure you don’t burn yourself out with all this available energy.

 Of course, these are general guidelines, and as always everybody’s situation is unique.
 For a more personalized plan please see an astrologist!